abuchardt/ilasso/README.md

 <!-- badges: start -->
 <!-- badges: end -->
-The goal of ilasso is to help identifying interactions via hierarchical lasso regularisation.
+The goal of ilasso is to help identifying interactions via hierarchical lasso regularisation using a two-step procedure.

 Installation
 ------------